 Entries will be accepted online only.
-Online entry will open on June 1st and will close at 9:00 PM, June 30th; no entries will be accepted after the deadline.
+Online entry will open on June 1st and will close at 9:00 PM, June 30th at www.crawfordcountywisconsinfair.com/exhibitors; no entries will be accepted after the deadline.
 If you have any problems with registration or picking up tags within the designated timeframes, you must contact the Fair Coordinator prior to the deadline.
 If you do not have computer access, please contact the Fair Office to arrange the use of a computer or visit your local library.